 This post may contain affiliate links.
 Please read our disclosure policy.

-Holly’s Recipe Highlights
+Holly’s Recipe Highlights: Beef Tips

-• Technique: Slow cooking is a great way to tenderize the beef, and it adds so much flavor.
+Technique: Slow cooking is a great way to tenderize the beef, and it adds so much flavor.

 • Beef Tips: Use steak, stew meat, cubed chuck roast, or beef tips in this recipe.
 Beef tips are usually the tender parts of the tenderloin top.
 They can also be sirloin tips that come from a larger roast or tri-tip.

-How to Cook Beef Tips and Gravy
+How To Make Beef Tips

-Try it in a Crock Pot!
+Try It in a Crock Pot!

 To try this recipe in a slow cooker, just brown the beef, add everything to the crockpot, cook until tender, then thicken the gravy before serving.